 So, Why Does Acupressure Work?

 As well as restoring energy balance to the body through the application of pressure to the acupoints on the body’s meridians (the paths in the body where the energy flows), it is believed that acupressure releases endorphins and oxytocin in the body.
 These chemicals act as the body’s natural pain relief.
-They also help to relax the mind and are sometimes referred to as the ‘happy hormones,’ allowing stress relief.
+They also help to relax the mind and are sometimes referred to as the ‘happy hormones,’ allowing stress relief and promoting positive mental and physical wellbeing.

 Stress can eventually have a negative impact on your mental and physical health and can often be reflected in the accumulation of muscle aches and muscle tension.
 You might not always think it at first, but it is often found that relaxing the mind helps to relax the body too naturally.
 Acupressure also allows the release of this muscle tension through the stimulation of blood flow throughout the body, combined with the release of endorphins.